AtahanEkici/Subtitle-Operator/README.md

 # Subtitle-Operator

-This program is a tool that can convert a srt file encoding to UTF-8 and also replaces its turkish characters.
+This program is a tool that can convert a srt file to UTF-8 encoding and also replaces its turkish characters to English characters.

-You can select multiple files.
+You can select multiple files with this software.